albertvisser/modreader/readme.rst

 I added a date/time stamp to the names so that the process can be repeated without overwriting existing files.

+Depending on the file extension, appropriate parsing and transcription routines will be called.
+At the moment the following file types are recognized:

+- `.med`: OctaMed MMD0/MMD1 module format
+- `.mod`: (Amiga) SoundTracker module format
+- `.mid`: MIDI format
+- `.mmp`: LMMS project format

+The latter two file types have possibilities to include a separate drum track (in which all the drum instruments have been put together).
+If this is the case the parsing routine will recognize this so that the instruments are presented in the right way.

 Dependencies: Python (3), PyQt5 for the most advanced version of the tool.
+If available, lxml is used for the xml parsing in mmpreader.